 Sometimes this is true; Athenian slave-owners, for instance, employed part of their leisure in making a permanent contribution to civilization which would have been impossible under a just economic system.
 Leisure is essential to civilization, and in former times leisure for the few was only rendered possible by the labors of the many.
 But their labors were valuable, not because work is good, but because leisure is good.
 And with modern technique it would be possible to distribute leisure justly without injury to civilization.

-Russell saw 1930s technology was already making more leisure time possible.
-(This is even more true with our 21st century technology.)
-Yet society had not changed in the sense that it was still a place where some work long hours while others are unemployed.
+Russell saw that 1930s technology was already making more leisure time possible.
+(This is even more true with 21st century technology.)
+Yet society had not changed in the sense that it was still a place where some work long hours, while others are unemployed.
 This is what he called “the morality of the Slave State …” He illustrates with a thought experiment.
-Suppose he says that a plant manufactures employs a certain number of people who work 8 hours a day and produce all the pins the world needs.
+Suppose that a plant manufactures employs a certain number of people who work 8 hours a day and produce all the pins the world needs.
 Now suppose that an invention allows the same number of people to make twice as many pins.

 In a sensible world, everybody concerned in the manufacturing of pins would take to working four hours instead of eight, and everything else would go on as before.
 But in the actual world this would be thought demoralizing.
 The men still work eight hours, there are too many pins, some employers go bankrupt, and half the men previously concerned in making pins are thrown out of work.
 There is, in the end, just as much leisure as on the other plan, but half the men are totally idle while half are still overworked.
 In this way, it is insured that the unavoidable leisure shall cause misery all round instead of being a universal source of happiness.
 Can anything more insane be imagined?

 Russell notes that the rich have always despised the idea of the poor having leisure time.